What Is Investment Income?

-The taxes are to be paid on dividends as well and regular tax rate applies to these Ordinary dividends whereas there are some dividends labeled as “qualified” are taxed at capital gains rate that is generally lower.
+The taxes are to be paid on dividends as well, and the regular tax rate applies to these Ordinary dividends, whereas there are some dividends labeled as “qualified” are taxed at a capital gains rate that is generally lower.

 #3 – Capital Gains

 A rise in the asset’s value, like in an investment on real estate or stock, which is more than its purchase price then, that increased value is the capital gain, but the same is realized only when the underlying assetUnderlying AssetUnderlying assets are the actual financial assets on which the financial derivatives rely.
 Thus, any change in the value of a derivative reflects the price fluctuation of its underlying asset.
 Such assets comprise stocks, commodities, market indices, bonds, currencies and interest rates. is sold.
 The investor has to pay taxes on the capital gains according to the period of the gain, whether it is short term or long term capital gain.
 The long term holing of any investment is better than the short term as the tax rates are lower on long term capital gains.

 The following are the different examples of investment income:

 #1 – Dividend